kanisterio/kanister/design/progress-tracking.md

 kube.ExecOutput(cli, namespace, pod, container, command, in, out, errw)
 ```

-Here's an sample tracker that computes progress status based on the amount of i
+Here's an sample tracker that computes progress status based on the amount of
 data uploaded vs. the total amount of data:

 ```go